sftpgo/docs/docs/oidc.md

 | `role_values` | `admin` | Claim values that map to the SFTPGo admin role.
 Matching is case-insensitive. |
 | `user_role_values` | — | Claim values that map to the SFTPGo user role.
 If empty, any authenticated identity can attempt to log in to the WebClient.
 Set this to restrict WebClient access to specific claim values. |

-The role claim decides administrative access: choose a claim your Identity Provider administrator assigns, such as a realm role or a group membership, so that its value stays outside the reach of the identities it governs.
+An identity whose role claim matches `role_values` can sign in from the WebAdmin login page, one matching `user_role_values` from the WebClient login page; a request the role does not authorize is refused.
+The mapped username must then exist as an administrator or as a user respectively.
+The role claim decides administrative access, so choose one the Identity Provider administrator assigns, such as a realm role or a group membership, and not one the identity can edit in its own profile.

 **Implicit role mapping** — The role is determined by which login link the user clicks: